 So it’s a contract, release action for your lymph system and it’ll get fluids moving in the right direction.
 When your body is exposed to hot water, the blood in your body will rush to the surface of your skin to release heat to keep your vital organs protected from high temperatures.

 When your body is exposed to cold water, your blood will go in the opposite direction , deeper in, to maintain heat around your vital organs.
 When we expose our bodies to hot and cold like this, we cause the blood to move outward, then forward, back and forth.
 When this happens, the lymph will go alongside the blood, which stimulates lymphatic flow.

 If you watched the video above under Dry Skin Brushing, the lady talked about doing a manual massage you can do yourself.
 There are also places that provide professional lymphatic massage therapy that can be very beneficial, especially for those who are already suffering from lymphatic disorders or cancer.

-MANUAL LYMPHATIC MASSAGE
+MANUAL LYMPHATIC DRAINAGE MASSAGE

 This is a very light massage using rhythmic strokes done by a trained specialist.
 They will massage areas you cannot reach and know the lymph system so well that they know where to touch and you can fully relax.
-This will increase lymphatic flow throughout your body, strengthen immunity and relieve stress.
+This will increase lymph drainage and lymphatic flow throughout your body, strengthen immunity and relieve stress.

-ELECTRIC LYMPHATIC MASSAGE
+ELECTRIC LYMPH DRAINAGE MASSAGE